 Sometimes the “air” in a little one’s tummy may simply be gas.
-This can happen from eating too much, eating too fast, or even the formula not agreeing with him.
-Just like in your body, in any of these situations, his stomach will create gas to alleviate some of the pressure caused by stomach acids.
+This can happen from eating too much, eating too fast, or even the formula not agreeing with them.
+Just like in your body, in any of these situations, their stomach will create gas to alleviate some of the pressure caused by stomach acids.
 Either way, when their little tummies fill up with air or gas, it can lead to spitting up, crankiness, and gassiness.

 Burping releases this air trapped in your infant's stomach, making him more comfortable and less fussy.
-And it also frees up room in your baby's tummy so he can settle in and feed longer.
+And it also frees up room in your baby's tummy so they can settle in and feed longer.
 Burping (along with smaller, more frequent meals) can be beneficial for babies who spit up often, have a lot of gas problems, or have symptoms of GERD (gastroesophageal reflux disease).
 (Baby Center)

-That said there's no rule that all babies have to burp during or after every feeding.
+That said, there's no rule that all babies have to burp during or after every feeding.
 Some babies burp a lot due to a great deal of gas production, while others rarely need to at all.

 How Do I Know When I Need to Burp My Infant?

-Normally babies only need to be burped during or after feedings.
+Normally, babies only need to be burped during or after feedings.
 If your little one seems fussy at any other time during the day, there’s probably something else going on.
 Stomach gurgles, bowel movements, and farting throughout the day are perfectly normal and should happen all on their own without any assistance from you.

-If your little one seems fussy, like he doesn’t want to eat, when it’s normal feeding time, this probably means it’s a good time for a burp.
+If your little one seems fussy, like he doesn’t want to eat when it’s normal feeding time, this probably means it’s a good time for a burp.
 He might show that he’s uncomfortable by squirming, pulling away, pushing the nipple out of his mouth, or even crying.
 These are the same signs of being full, which might be the case as well.
 Regardless, you’ll want to try burping.
 (Baby Center)

-In order to do this gently encourage the nipple out of your little one’s mouth to stop the feeding session temporarily, burp your baby, and then begin feeding again.
+In order to do this gently, encourage the nipple out of your little one’s mouth to stop the feeding session temporarily, burp your baby, and then begin feeding again.
 Try burping your baby halfway through your feeding if you bottle-feed, and each time you switch breasts if you breastfeed.